quarkus-qe/quarkus-test-framework/README.md

     //
 ```

 This scenario will work for JVM and Native builds.
-In order to manage the base image in use, you need to provide the properties:
-- For JVM: `ts.global.s2i.quarkus.jvm.builder.image`
-- For Native: `ts.global.s2i.quarkus.native.builder.image`

-The way these properties are up to users.
-In the examples, we supply this configuration in the pom.xml as part of system properties (in the Maven failsafe plugin).
-But we can provide a custom property by service in the `test.properties` file.
-For further information about how to customise the properties, go to the [Configuration](#configuration) section.

 It's important to note that, by default, OpenShift will build the application's source code using the Red Hat maven repository `https://maven.repository.redhat.com/ga/`.
 However, some applications might require some dependencies from other remote Maven repositories.
 In order to allow us to add another remote Maven repository, you can use `-Dts.global.s2i.maven.remote.repository=http://host:port/repo/name`.
 If you only want to configure different maven repositories by service, you can do it by replacing `global` to the service name, for example: `-Dts.pingPong.s2i.maven.remote.repository=...`.